flybywiresim/fbw-userguide/docs/aircraft/faq.md

     [Version Information](install/fbw-versions.md){.md-button}

 ??? info "Q: How do I join the team?"
-    Head over to [A32NX Development Overview](../dev-corner/dev-guide/index.md) and join our Discord to get started.
+    Head over to the [Development Corner](../dev-corner/dev-guide/index.md) and join our Discord to get started.

 ??? info "Q: Is it payware?"
     No, it is a completely free and open-source aircraft.